-For example: searching for the phrase “buy followers on LinkedIn” brings up a whole set of pages with prices ranging from $10 to $25 for 200 followers.
-In just a few minutes, many fake accounts will be created, and the relevant counters on the portal will change.
+The social media networks try to fight this situation.
+It doesn’t seem to work properly, though, considering how easy it is to buy thousands of Likes nowadays.
+For instance, searching for the phrase “buy followers on LinkedIn” brings out a huge set of pages.
+We can see prices ranging from 10 to 25 USD for 200 followers.
+In just a few minutes, one may create many fake accounts and the relevant counters on the portal change.

-This way of cheating is definitely not fair play and is not the only problem.
-What is way more serious and dangerous is that fake profiles can be used to extort personal information.
-By accepting the invitation sent from such profile, you give them access to your email address, identity, date of birth, list of connections, etc. Later on, you might get messages from them with some attachments and opening them may result in downloading malware onto your computer.
+This way of cheating is just not fair but lack of honesty is not the only problem here.
+What’s more serious and dangerous is that some people use fake profiles as a scam, to extort personal information.
+Accepting the invitation you have received from such a profile you give them access to various sensitive data.
+These are email addresses, date of birth, list of connections, or the identity, in general.
+Later on, you might get messages from them with some unsafe attachments.
+Opening them may result in downloading malware onto your computer.

 How to recognize a fake LinkedIn profile?